 This is a great salad option for a brunch or buffet table.

-- 5 large carrots (peeled and coarsely grated)
+5 large carrots, peeled and coarsely grated

-- 1 Granny Smith apple (peeled, cored and coarsely grated)
+1 Granny Smith apple, peeled, cored, and coarsely grated

-- 1 tablespoon lemon juice
+1 tablespoon lemon juice

-- Salt to taste
+Kosher salt, to taste

-- Sugar to taste
+Sugar, to taste

-- After ingredients are thoroughly mixed, cover and refrigerate until cold.
+After ingredients are thoroughly mixed, cover and refrigerate until cold.
 Serve on chilled salad plates or pass around at the table.

 Difference Between Polish Raw Salads and Cooked Salads

 - Sałatka: A sałatka typically is a cold salad made with cooked ingredients.
 Sałatki might include chicken, tuna, ham, beef, frankfurter, egg, and other cooked proteins dressed with sour cream or Polish mayonnaise.
 Others are made with cooked vegetables like potatoes, beets, and others.

-Surówka: A surówka is a cold salad made with raw ingredients like this carrot salad or this sliced cucumbers in sour cream (mizeria).
+- Surówka: A surówka is a cold salad made with raw ingredients like this carrot salad or this sliced cucumbers in sour cream (mizeria).
 Other surówki are lettuce (sałata) salads, grated carrot with apple, sauerkraut, fresh cabbage, beet, radish, and other salads.
 Surówki typically accompanies hot meals.
 They change based on seasonal produce.
 So in the winter, root vegetable salads figure prominently.